-In Figure \ref{f2} we plot the predicted cumulative mass-PDF as functions of $j\g$ (left panel) and $j\lo$ (right panel), i.e., the mass of centered spheres with global and local specific AM less than $j\g$ and $j\lo$, inverse of the predicted mean $j\g(M)$ and $j\lo(M)$ relations, respectively. \citet{Bea01} found that the $M(j\lo)$ relation of individual simulated halos is well fitted to the two-parametric function $\mu M\ff/ (1+j_0/j)$, and this is indeed the case for the $M(j\lo)$ relation (and the $M(j\g)$ relation as well) inverse of the predicted mean local (global) specific AM.
-But we find that the three-parametric function $\mu M\ff /[1+(j_0/j)^\gamma]^{1/\gamma}$, with $\gamma\approx 0.5$, with identical asymptotic behavior at both ends, yields an even better fit.
-Unfortunately, the small fluctuations along the $M(j\lo)$ relation of individual simulated halos (see Figure 4 of \citealt{Bea01}) prevent us from assessing whether this new analytic function also better fits those individual relations or that only happens for the predicted {\it mean} AM, as would be the case if the parameters $\mu$ and $j_0$ of individual objects are correlated enough.\footnote{The scaled relations $M(j\lo/j_0)/M_0$, with $M_0=\mu M\cc/2$, of individual simulated halos is found to be universal \citep{Bea01}, so its inverse $j\lo(M/M_0)/j_0$ is also and coincides with its mean.
-Thus, {\it provided only} the correlation between $j\lo(M\cc/M_0)$ (equal to $j\lo(2/\mu)$, so a function of $\mu$ only) and $j_0$ is small, will the mean $j\lo(M/M_0)/j_0$ be close to the mean $j\lo(M/M_0)$ times a certain value $1/j_0$ equal to the mean $1/j_0$ of halos, and its inverse $M(j\lo)$ admit the same fit to the analytic function $\mu M\cc /(1+j_0/j)$ as the $M(j\lo)$ relation of individual halos.}
+In Figure \ref{f2} we plot the predicted cumulative mass-PDF as functions of the integral (left panel) and local (right panel) specific AM, inverse of the predicted mean $j(<\!M)$ and $j(M)$ relations, respectively. \citet{Bea01} found that the $M(j)$ relation of individual simulated halos is well fitted to the two-parametric function $\mu M\ff/ (1+j_0/j)$, and this is indeed the case for the $M(j)$ relation (and the $M(<\!j)$ relation as well) derived here, though we find that the three-parametric function $\mu M\ff /[1+(j_0/j)^\gamma]^{1/\gamma}$, with $\gamma\approx 0.5$, with identical asymptotic behavior at both ends, yields an even better fit.
+Unfortunately, the small fluctuations along the $M(j)$ relation of individual simulated halos (see Figure 4 of \citealt{Bea01}) prevent us from assessing whether this new analytic function also better fits those individual relations or that only happens for the predicted {\it mean} AM, as would be the case if the parameters $\mu$ and $j_0$ of individual objects are correlated enough.\footnote{The scaled relations $M(j\lo/j_0)/M_0$, with $M_0=\mu M\cc/2$, of individual simulated halos is found to be universal \citep{Bea01}, so its inverse $j(M/M_0)/j_0$ is also and coincides with its mean.
+Thus, {\it provided only} the correlation between $j(M\cc/M_0)$ (equal to $j(2/\mu)$, so a function of $\mu$ only) and $j_0$ is small, will the mean $j(M/M_0)/j_0$ be close to the mean $j(M/M_0)$ times a certain value $1/j_0$ equal to the mean $1/j_0$ of halos, and its inverse $M(j\lo)$ admit the same fit to the analytic function $\mu M\cc /(1+j_0/j)$ as the $M(j)$ relation of individual halos.}

-The predicted mean $j\g(r)$ and $j\lo(r)$ profiles are shown in Figure \ref{f3}.
+The predicted mean $j(<r)$ and $j(r)$ profiles are shown in Figure \ref{f3}.
 There is in the literature no precise profiles of this kind drawn from simulations to compare with.
-However, as far as the mean $j\g(M)$ and $j\lo(M)$ relations are correctly predicted and the mass profile $M(r)$ is also, they should too.
+However, as far as the mean $j(<\!M)$ and $j(M)$ relations are correctly predicted and the mass profile $M(r)$ is also, they should too.